Code-Institute-Submissions/Touchdown/testing.md

 1. Hover on button to verify CSS styling causes color change to allow user to see selection before clicking
 1. Click button to verify the restart check is initiated.
    - A confirmation box should be displayed to confirm the user wants to restart and reminds them all progress will be reset.

-   - RESULT:
+   RESULT:
      <img src="https://github.com/DanielBradford/Touchdown/blob/d71fa5712e62d9da2bad03a39e57a57d1c4c1d63/assets/images/screenshots/ScreenshotRestart.png" alt="screenshot of restart check">
-1. Click the confirm button to verify the game is restarted:
+1. Click the ok button to verify the game is restarted:
+    EXPECTATION:
+    - status displays should reset and update
-   - Round should = 0
+    - Restart sound should play
-   - Lives should = 3
+    - Arrays/Sequences should reset
-   - Points should = 0
+    - Ball Icon should continue rotating

+    RESULT:
    - All status displays are reset and updated.
+   - Restart sound is played (restart.mp3)
    - All game sequences/arrays are reset
    - Ball Icon in title continues rotating